Skip to content

 Every Validator has a default_ruleset FK that is auto-populated on save via ensure_default_ruleset().
 Validator authors manage default assertions through the validator detail page, which provides a simplified CEL-only form (ValidatorRuleForm).
 Under the hood these are regular RulesetAssertion rows on the validator's default_ruleset.

 Default assertions are always evaluated -- the validator merges them with any step-level assertions before running the evaluation loop.
-This means validator authors can encode domain knowledge (e.g., "site EUI must be positive") that workflow authors cannot accidentally skip.
+This means validator authors can encode domain knowledge (e.g., o.site_eui_kwh_m2 > 0) that workflow authors cannot accidentally skip.

 Relationship to validators and rulesets